-Latitude and longitude coordinates can be written in many different formats, including pure degrees, degrees and minutes, and degrees with minutes and seconds.
+Latitude and longitude coordinates can be displayed in many different formats, including pure degrees, degrees and minutes, and degrees with minutes and seconds.
 All of these may be signed (+ or −) or may have their direction indicated by North or South of the equator (for latitude) or East or West of the Greenwich meridian (for longitude).
-MapGazer uses the 1984 World Geodetic System (WGS84) coordinate system.
+MapGazer uses the 1984 World Geodetic System (WGS84) coordinate system for latitudes and longitudes.

-MapGazer accepts all the ‘Degrees’ formats above (but not the UTM format) when parsing entered coordinates, as in the Map → Go to coordinates dialog (available from menus, or press the ‘g’ key):
+MapGazer accepts all the formats above when parsing entered coordinates in the Map → Go to location dialog (available from menus, or press the ‘g’ key).

-It also accepts a number of variations on the degrees formats, including:
+For ‘Degrees’ formats it also accepts a number of variations, including:

-A position is described by a text string that contains two coordinates: a latitude and a longitude (in that order) in a variety of formats.
+A Degrees location is described by a text string that contains two coordinates: a latitude and a longitude (in that order) in a variety of formats.

-The overall format is (square brackets indicate optional parts):
+The overall Degrees format is (square brackets indicate optional parts):

 [whitespace] latitude separation longitude [whitespace]

-where whitespace is zero or more spaces, tabs, carriage returns, or line feeds in any combination and separation is whitespace then an optional comma followed by more whitespace, and must have at least one whitespace character or comma.
+where whitespace is one or more tabs and spaces (or CRs and LFs) in any combination. separation is optional whitespace then an optional comma followed by more optional whitespace, but must include at least one tab, space, CR, LF, or comma.

 latitude and longitude are of the form: